trpc/trpc/.tmp/v10-docs.md

 - Still some unclarity about React 18, RSC, `Suspense` and stuff?
 Hard to predict the future.
 - Should this be renamed to `@trpc/react-query`?
 With React 18 & RSC, `react-query` might become less of the norm.
-- Is the above API good?
-Unfortunately, it won't work to CMD+Click without something like that because of this missing feature in TypeScript: https://github.com/microsoft/TypeScript/issues/49033
 - [...]